Sinjo/eclipse-run-helper/README.md

 * Provide the most useful launching options.
 Initial ideas:
     * Your last 5 launches (or some other arbitrary number)
     * Your previous JUnit launch
+	* Arbitrary launch config (let the user bind to a key in preferences)
 * Provide all of these from one keyboard shortcut which brings up an Alt+Shift+X-esque menu